-Head coach Wayne Riser enters his fourth season at the helm at UMW as one of the most successful coaches in NCAA history.
-Riser, who gained his 600th career victory on April 16, 2016, has won 88 games in three seasons at UMW after winning more than 500 at Division II Shelpherd College.
+Head coach Wayne Riser enters his sixth season at the helm at UMW as one of the most successful coaches in NCAA history.
+Riser, who gained his 600th career victory on April 16, 2016, has won 108 games in five seasons at UMW after winning more than 500 at Division II Shelpherd College.
 Riser led the 2013 team to 22 wins and the second seed in the Capital Athletic Conference tournament, and then finishing 27-7 and ranked regionally in 2015.
+The Eagles returned to the CAC Championship in 2017.
 He is one of 21 active coaches in Division III to attain 600-plus wins.

 Riser came to Fredericksburg from Shepherd University, where he served as head coach for 22 years, winning 512 games and ranking as the all-time winningest coach in any sport in Rams’ history.
 He was inducted as a 2008 member of the Shepherd Athletic Hall of Fame.

-In his brief time at UMW, Riser has gone 88-59, including a 51-22 mark the past two seasons.
-The Eagles have been nationally ranked in both 2015 and 2016, and defeated nationally ranked opponents each year.
+In his brief time at UMW, Riser has gone 108-78, including a 71-41 mark the past three seasons.
+The Eagles were nationally ranked in both 2015 and 2016, and defeated nationally ranked opponents each year.